iotaledger/iota-wiki/docs/get-started/community/governance.md

 **1. Open discussions in the Shimmer Discord** Fostered by a group of community members that regularly discuss and meet publicly to progress and develop Governance systems and tools for the Shimmer Community.
 You can participate in this activity in The [#Governance-Discussions](https://discord.com/channels/397872799483428865/839927402242637834) channels (make sure to activate the Governance role in the IOTA/Shimmer Discord) and participate in the [weekly meetings](https://youtube.com/playlist?list=PL5joP0FyJQU4eKPWfQWradNVjMIPq86ID) every Thursday at 3 pm CET.
 Every Community member is welcome and invited to join this important work.

-**2. The official IOTA/Shimmer [Governance Forum](https://govern.iota.org)**- Here is the place for specific discussions about proposals.
+**2. The official IOTA/Shimmer [Governance Forum](https://govern.iota.org)**is the place for specific proposal discussions.
 It is the first stage of reaching community consensus on proposed changes through soft consensus polling in the forum.

 **3. Fully utilized decentralized and immutable On-Chain Governance [voting functionality](https://wiki.iota.org/shimmer/learn/governance/governance-tech.md)** integrated into the [Firefly Shimmer Wallet](https://firefly.iota.org/) and the [Hornet Nodes](/develop/what-is-shimmer/nodes/hornet).
 This allows every SMR Token holder to make decisions in the SMR network based on proposals passed through the forum's governance process.
 Voting is a protocol feature of L1, so no Smart Contracts are needed for this type of voting.

 Governance processes in SMR are defined in the **[Shimmer Governance Framework](https://wiki.iota.org/shimmer/learn/governance/the-shimmer-governance-framework.md)**.
 This framework has been developed by the Community Governance working group in many months of discussions and is the foundational building block of how Governance in SMR works.
 It mainly defines:

-- Who are the stakeholders and their roles in Governance processes.
+- Who are the stakeholders, and their roles in Governance processes?
-- Where do proposal discussions take place, how do they need to be structured, which rules to follow and how do they move through the three staged Governance processes to come to a final and binding decision.
+- Where do proposal discussions take place, how do they need to be structured, which rules to follow, and how do they move through the three staged Governance processes to come to a final and binding decision?
-- What is the scope of Governance in the SMR network.
+- What is the scope of Governance in the SMR network?
-- How and when do Polls and Votes take place, and which rules apply to those decisions.
+- How and when do Polls and Votes take place, and which rules apply to those decisions?

 ## Summary of the Shimmer Governance processes